 Mark has extensive experience in both the mental health and disability sectors and has provided accredited and non accredited training in both community and corporate settings.
 Prior to focusing on training and facilitation he oversaw the development of face to face and online peer led mental health community based support groups both in the metropolitan and regional areas of WA.
 Mark also has significant experience in the disability employment services sector here in Australia and as a coordinator in the UK for local government supporting individuals with disabilities to live independently within the community.

 He is an accredited instructor of Standard Mental Health First Aid, Blended Online MHFA Community and also MHFA Conversations about Suicide.
-Mark regularly delivers these training sessions to regional communities as well as government departments and corporate businesses.
-Mark is passionate about education and raising awareness around mental health issues by providing accurate evidence based information with practical solutions.
+Mark regularly delivers these training sessions to regional communities as well as government organisations and corporate businesses.
+Mark is passionate about education and raising awareness around mental health issues by providing accurate evidence-based information with practical solutions.
 Mark has been very committed to reducing the stigma around mental health in our communities, enabling individuals to access the appropriate support they require whilst having the skills and confidence to support others in need.

-Phil Gatt has a Masters of Science and in Counselling, completed a Post-graduate Dipoma in Relationship and Family Therapy and over 10 years professional experience in counselling, including working with young people, adults, couples, groups and significant others as well as the supervision and mentoring of beginning clinicians.
+Phil Gatt has a Masters of Science and in Counselling, completed a Post-graduate Diploma in Relationship and Family Therapy and over 10 years professional experience in counselling, including working with young people, adults, couples, groups and significant others as well as the supervision and mentoring of beginning clinicians.
 Phil also has 10 years experience teaching English and a foreign language in Australia and overseas.